PawanRamaMali/System-Design/README.md

 # System Design for Web-Apps

+## Working Components of Front-end Architecture

+* Code
+  * HTML5/WAI-ARIA
+  * CSS/Sass Code standards and organization
+  * Object-Oriented approach (how do objects break down and get put together)
+  * JS frameworks/organization/performance optimization techniques
+  * Asset Delivery - Front-end Ops
+* Documentation
+  * Onboarding Docs
+  * Styleguide/Pattern Library
+  * Architecture Diagrams (code flow, tool chain)
+* Testing
+  * Performance Testing
+  * Visual Regression
+  * Unit Testing
+  * End-to-End Testing
+* Process
+  * Git Workflow
+  * Dependency Management (npm, Bundler, Bower)
+  * Build Systems (Grunt/Gulp)
+  * Deploy Process
+  * Continuous Integration (Travis CI, Jenkins)

+## Web App System design considerations:

+* Security (CORS)
+* Using CDN
+	* A content delivery network (CDN) is a system of distributed servers (network) that deliver webpages and other Web content to a user based on the geographic locations of the user, the origin of the webpage and a content delivery server.
+	* This service is effective in speeding the delivery of content of websites with high traffic and websites that have global reach.
+The closer the CDN server is to the user geographically, the faster the content will be delivered to the user.
+	* CDNs also provide protection from large surges in traffic.
+* Full Text Search
+	* Using Sphinx/Lucene/Solr - which achieve fast search responses because, instead of searching the text directly, it searches an index instead.
+* Offline support/Progressive enhancement
+	* Service Workers
+* Web Workers
+* Server Side rendering
+* Asynchronous loading of assets (Lazy load items)
+* Minimizing network requests (Http2 + bundling/sprites etc)
+* Developer productivity/Tooling
+* Accessibility
+* Internationalization
+* Responsive design
+* Browser compatibility

 ## Distributed Systems & Its 3 Principles

 Any system which includes multiple components residing on multiple machines coordinating through some sort of mechanism like sending messages to achieve a common goal is a distributed system.